 The Clarity Code Assessment will show you exactly where you're holding yourself back.
 It takes less than five minutes, and it might be the most honest conversation you have with yourself this week.

-I started small (24:00).
-I chose to put myself out there with a couple of people and just... see how they responded.
+I started small.
+I chose to put myself out there with a couple of people and just watched how they responded.
 If they made space for me, I kept going.
-I kept leaning on them.
+I leaned on them.
 I kept showing up honestly.
-And I made space for them to lean on me too.
 Did I always pick the right person?
 No. Sometimes I thought someone was safe and they weren't.
-And that's hard.
-But it helped me refine what I was looking for and get better at recognizing the people who actually had capacity to hold space.
+That's hard.
+But it helped me get better at recognizing who actually had capacity to hold space.

 You need more than one person.
-Because if it's a lot for you, imagine carrying all of your stuff plus their stuff.
-Different people are good for different things — one person for in-the-moment processing, another for reflecting later, another for just sitting with you and saying "that absolutely sucks and I'm sorry."
-And you won't know who fits where until you start trying.
+Different people are good for different things — one person for in-the-moment processing, another for reflecting after the fact, another for just sitting with you and saying "that absolutely sucks and I'm sorry."
+You won't know who fits where until you start trying.
 It's like dating.
 You don't figure out the details until you get out there.

-But the real pain hit me the next day when I was getting a card for his birthday and I picked up my baby picture.
-And it clicked — how dare this man who wasn't even around for me demand that I give him grandkids?
+The real pain hit the next day when I was getting a birthday card for him and picked up my baby picture.
+And it clicked — how dare this man who wasn't around for me demand that I give him grandkids?
 You missed your chance.
-I was the chance, and you dropped the ball.
+I was the chance.
+And you dropped the ball.

-If we say we want to be soft — to be served, to have needs, to be human — then allowing others to see that part of us is not weakness (39:00).
+If we say we want softness — to have needs, to be human, to be held — then allowing others to see that part of us is not weakness.
 It IS softness.
 Letting your tears fall.
 Letting someone know you're not okay.
-Letting people be shocked that you're not always "on."
-That shock is actually a good thing — it reminds them you're human and you need support too.
+Letting people be surprised that you're not always "on."
+That surprise is actually a good thing.
+It reminds them — and you — that you're human and you need support too.

 If this conversation helped you see something you've been hiding — even from yourself — Jaiyé with Rashidat is where we go deeper.